 Carmen Oliver is a gifted storyteller and teacher.
 She’s also the brains behind The Booking Biz, which combines her public relations skill set with her love of children’s books.
 Carmen supports authors and illustrators as they make connections with their readers through special events and school visits.
 Carmen’s clients include Kwame Alexander, Cynthia Leitich Smith, Don Tate, Kathi Appelt, Sarah Aronson, and Salina Yoon, to name a few.
 The Booking Biz continues to grow because of Carmen’s passion, generosity, and in-depth knowledge of children’s books.
-We’re lucky enough to have Carmen teach at the Foundation twice this year.
-Before her visits, she sat down with us for a nice chat on the blog.
+We’ve been lucky enough to have Carmen on faculty at the Highlights Foundation.
+She sat down with us for a nice chat on the blog.

 Alison: Welcome, Carmen!
 We are thrilled to have you on the blog today.
 You have a hand in producing many children’s book events and making connections between your clients and children, but you also spend time presenting at schools as an author.
 Can you share with us one of your favorite experiences during a recent school visit?

 Carmen: Thank you, Alison.
 I’m thrilled to be back!
 One of my favorite experiences came from visiting a school arranged by An Open Book Foundation in Washington, D.C.
 After my presentations were over, a five-year-old girl asked me if I would read her Bears Make the Best Reading Buddies.
 I had just finished reading the story during my presentation, so this caught me a little off guard at first, but I pulled the book back out.
 We sat down on the carpet, knee-to-knee, and read the story together.
 Then she asked me if I could read it again.
 And so I read it again.
 I savored that moment.
 Still do–giving her as much love and attention as I could in a sea of busy kindergartners!